noahwoo/noahwoo.github.io/llm-notes.md

    - **[In-context Learning and Induction Heads](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html)**

 - OpenAI GPT series:
-   - GPT-1: **Improving Language Understanding by Generative Pre-Training, 2018, OpenAI** (OK)
+   - GPT-1: **Improving Language Understanding by Generative Pre-Training, 2018, OpenAI**
-   - GPT-2: **Language Models are Unsupervised Multitask Learners, 2019, OpenAI** (OK)
+   - GPT-2: **Language Models are Unsupervised Multitask Learners, 2019, OpenAI**
-   - GPT-3: **Language Models are Few-Shot Learners, 2020, OpenAI** (OK)
+   - GPT-3: **Language Models are Few-Shot Learners, 2020, OpenAI**
-   - **InstructGPT: Training language models to follow instructions with human feedback, 2022, OpenAI** (OK)
+   - **InstructGPT: Training language models to follow instructions with human feedback, 2022, OpenAI**
       - Reference:
          - **Deep Reinforcement Learning from Human Preferences, 2020, Deepmind/OpenAI**
          - **Fine-Tuning Language Models from Human Preferences, 2020, OpenAI**
+         - **Learning to summarize from human feedback, 2021, OpenAI**
+         - **Instruct-tuning: Finetuned language models are zero-shot learners, 2022, Google**
+   - **Fine-Tuning Language Models from Human Preferences, 2020, OpenAI**
       - Tasks: Stylistic continuation(in sentiment or genre) and Summarization
       - Optimize over $(x, {y_i}, b)$, LogLikelihood
       - Logits consist of reward from LM $r(x,y)$ and KL dist. between new and old model
       - experiments:
          - summarization: pretrain 774M GPT-2 LM, then RL fine-tune
          - stylistic continuation: train with WebText from scrath, SFT on BookCorpus, then RL fine-tune
    - **Learning to summarize from human feedback, 2021, OpenAI**
       - Goal: advance methods for training language models on objectives that more closely capture the behavior we care about.
       - Task: Text summarization on Reddit TL;DR dataset
       - Annotation quality: aggreement level between labeler and researcher
          - charge by working hours instead of # of annotated samples.
          - hands-on with annotators closely
          - a detailed procedure for anotation
       - Four steps in loop
          - pre-trained model:
             - Corpus: C4/Webtext/books/Wikipedia
             - 1~3 epoch on each, 300B tokens, context 2048
          - supervised model
             - predict summary from Reddit summaries
             - initialized from pre-trained model, cosine LR schedule, log lineear sweep
             - batch size 128
             - sampling with T=0 for pair-wise evaluaiton by human
             - supervised model outperform SOTA on ROUGE score of CNN/DM dataset
          - reward model
             - initialized from supervised model, replace the decoding matrix with a linear head to output scalar value
             - use pair-wise loss of preferred summary to unpreferred one
          - Reinforcement Learning from Human Feedback
             - use separated transformer parameters for policy and value networks
             - BPE token generation as each step of episode, final reward model score as part of the RL Reward
             - KL distance between policy and init. supervised model also included in final Reward
             - policy network initialized with supervised model
             - value network initialized with reward model
       - Results & Conclusions
-         - **Instruct-tuning: Finetuned language models are zero-shot learners, 2022, Google** (OK)
    - Intelligence in GPT series
       - GPT-3: (davinci)
          - generation ability